Postfire Conifer Reforestation Planning Tool

 Overview

-PostCRPT predicts the probability of post-fire conifer regeneration under varying postfire precipitation and seed production scenarios.
-The predictive model was fit using data from 1,234 plots, spanning 19 wildfires, each measured five years after wildfire.
-PostCRPT predicts the probability that regeneration will occur within 4.4-m radius (60 m2) plots across the burn footprint.
+PostCRPT predicts the probability of postfire conifer regeneration under varying postfire precipitation and seed production scenarios.
+Predictive models were fit using data from 1,533 plots, spanning 24 wildfires, each measured five years after wildfire.
+PostCRPT predicts the probability that regeneration will occur within 60-m2) plots across wildfire footprints.
 Refer to Stewart et al. (2021) for details.

 Presentations and Briefs